TimeBank Promise

 Myth #3: Equity Release Is Only for People with Financial Problems

-Equity release is often thought of as a last-resort option for those in financial hardship.
-However, this is a misconception.
+Equity release is often thought of as an option of last resort for those in financial hardship.

 Many people use equity release to supplement their retirement income, fund home improvements, or enjoy a better quality of life without having to move.